prashant-singh-2001/ims/README.md

 backup/restore, and hardening (audit log, performance verification, the installer, and the full SRS acceptance run).

-Two post-v1 milestones have since shipped: **M10** re-themed the app on AtlantaFX with a persistent navigation shell and made GST registration optional (a shop that isn't GST-registered can turn tax off entirely), and **M11** added per-piece condition photos on the piece detail screen, independent of each item model's own catalogue photos. `v0.1.0` is the first tagged release, built and published automatically by [`.github/workflows/release.yml`](.github/workflows/release.yml); every push and pull request against `main` also runs the full suite via [`.github/workflows/ci.yml`](.github/workflows/ci.yml).
+Four post-v1 milestones have since shipped: **M10** re-themed the app on AtlantaFX with a persistent navigation shell and made GST registration optional (a shop that isn't GST-registered can turn tax off entirely), **M11** added per-piece condition photos on the piece detail screen, independent of each item model's own catalogue photos, **M12** added OneDrive as a second backup destination alongside Google Drive, and **M13** added a Bookings tab tracking which sold items have actually been delivered. `v0.3.0` is the current tagged release, built and published automatically by [`.github/workflows/release.yml`](.github/workflows/release.yml); every push and pull request against `main` also runs the full suite via [`.github/workflows/ci.yml`](.github/workflows/ci.yml).